flaming-cl/flaming-cl.github.io/source/_posts/recursion-iteration-and-function-abstraction-md.md

 The original, straightforward definition of incAndCube with three `x + 1` multiplications is already simple and easy to understand.
 In cases where reusability and extensibility aren't required, this approach saves programming time and remains clear to other developers.

-However, for large-scale projects with potentially changing requirements, single-function and simpler functions are more resilient.
-For example, if the inc logic changed from `x + 1` to `x + 2`, the original code would need to be modified in 3 places, possibly introducing unpredictable issues.
+However, in large-scale projects with possible shifting requirements, single-purpose and straightforward functions prove more robust.
+Consider our basic `inc` function: if its logic changed from `x + 1` to `x + 2`, we'd have to modify the original code in three places.
+If the function were more much complex than `inc`, multiple updates may introduce unforeseen problems.

 In conclusion, each programming method has its strengths.
 While functional programming might seem more advanced, it's not a one-size-fits-all solution.
 It's essential to choose the appropriate approach based on the specific situation and project requirements.